abdulrahmans0414/darkMode/README.md

-# Dark Mode Switcher 🌙
+# Dark Mode Switcher with Animation 🌙

 This repository contains a simple HTML, CSS, and JavaScript implementation for a dark mode switcher using Anime.js for smooth animations.
 Users can toggle between light and dark modes by clicking on a sun/moon icon.